Mike Davis (basketball, born 1960): Head coach

 Indiana University president Myles Brand dismissed Bob Knight in September 2000, finding him in violation of a "zero tolerance" policy Brand had previously instituted.
 Students and alumni protested the Knight firing, and several players threatened to transfer unless assistants John Treloar and Mike Davis were promoted to replace Knight.
 Brand offered the assistants jobs as 'co coaches' but Treloar declined, deferring to Davis.
 As such, Davis was named as interim coach on September 12, 2000.
 Treloar accepted the title of 'Associate Head Coach.'

 In his first season, Davis led a team featuring NBA draft picks Kirk Haston and Jared Jeffries to a 21–13 record.
 On March 21, 2001, Davis was formally named as Indiana's 22nd full-time head coach and the Hoosiers' first African–American head coach.
 In 2002, the Davis-led Hoosiers followed a 19–11 regular season with a surprise run to the NCAA Division I men's basketball tournament title game.
 One month later, Indiana rewarded Davis with a contract extension through the 2007–08 season.

 Coach Davis was unable to maintain similar success in the following years.
-In a game on December 21, 2002, 6th ranked Indiana took on 16th ranked Kentucky.
-Prior to the game Davis stated publicly that he "hated Kentucky with a passion" and wanted to win the game "in the worst way."
-During the game Davis, enraged by a foul not being called, ran onto the court with 2.6 seconds remaining.
-Davis was subsequently ejected.
-Indiana trailed only 65–64 when Davis exploded, but Kentucky's Keith Bogans made five of the six ensuing free throws to put the game out of reach and Kentucky went on to win the game 70–64.
-In a press conference following the game, Mike Davis said, "There's no way I should've acted like that.
-I can't explain it.
-I've done something to embarrass my team. ...
-I cost us the game.
-I was so emotional.
-I need to learn and grow from this."
+In a game on December 21, 2002, Indiana took on 16th ranked Kentucky.
+During the game at 2.6 seconds, Davis was subsequently ejected.
+Kentucky went on to win the game 70–64.